KaidenFrizu/recurrent-bitcoin-network/README.md

 ### About

-This repository is part of our Data Science Undergraduate Thesis.
-It contains the source code for implementing Bitcoin price prediciton using a Seq2Seq-AR RNN architecture via TensorFlow.
+This repository is part of BS Data Science Undergraduate Thesis.
+It contains the source code for implementing Bitcoin price prediciton using a Seq2Seq RNN architecture via TensorFlow.

 The data was collected through [Messari](https://messari.io/) web API.
 The documentation can be found [here](https://messari.io/api/docs).

+Project by __Julyver Tolentino__ (KaidenFrizu) and __Jiaxin Shen__

 ---